dennisshushack/BA_Thesis_Flask/README.md

 ## Installing the Flask Application

 ### Prerequsites:
-A computer running Linux or a BSD-based distribution (i.e. Ubuntu, Arch, MAC OS).
+A computer running Linux or a BSD-based distribution (i.e. Ubuntu, Arch, MAC OS) connected to LAN.
 A modern Python version must be installed on that computer (above 3.5).
 It is also helpfull to install a SQLlite database viewer, such as DB Browser for SQLite (https://sqlitebrowser.org/)

 ### Installation: